Data & Outcomes

 Beyond Barnard is committed to providing transparent data about its services and resources, as it shares stories about the many trajectories of Barnard students and alumnae.

 Beyond Barnard Outcomes

-institutions where the Classes of 2018 and 2019 are employed or enrolled in graduate school
+institutions where the Class of 2021 was employed or enrolled in graduate school by November 2021

 Beyond Barnard is committed to providing transparent information about its services and resources, as well as information about the many destinations of its alumnae.
 Questions can be sent to email@example.com.